dct2012/4wm/README.md

     * add user defined fonts in Xdefaults.
     * add keyboard use.
   * pretty print.
     * make sure it also works for messengers other than dzen2.
+(I don't think X is capable of this)
   * make a "placeholder"
     * I sometimes make use xterm (a window) just to manipulate how windows will be tiled.